flintlang/flint/README.md

   var lastIndex: Int
 }

-// The functions in this block can be called by any user Bank :: (any) {
+// The functions in this block can be called by any user.
-  // Functions can only mutate the state of the contract if
-  // declared "mutating"
+Bank :: (any) {
-  public mutating func register() {
+  // Returns the manager's address. public func getManager() -> Address {
-    accounts[lastIndex] = account
-    lastIndex += 1
+    return manager
   }
 }

-// Only the manager can call these functions
+// Only the manager can call these functions.
 Bank :: (manager) {
   public mutating func freeDeposit(account: Address, amount: Int) {
     balances[account] += amount